Friends & Family

-Don’t out a person to other people
+Don’t 'out' a person to other people

 If someone has come out to you they may not want anyone else to know, they may want to tell others in their own time – or not at all.
 Unless they ask you too, it is not your responsibility or right to tell others.

-Try to use un-gendered language
+Try to use gender neutral language

 By assuming people are heterosexual, it can make it difficult for people to talk about their sexuality or partners if they are not heterosexual or out about their sexuality.
-By using rephrasing questions, for example ‘are you seeing someone’ rather than ‘do you have a boyfriend/girlfriend?’ or words such as ‘partner’ and ‘other half’ can show people that you are open and accepting, it allows LGB people – should they wish, to feel comfortable speaking about their sexuality and partners and avoid awkward explanations and discussion.
+By rephrasing questions, for example ‘are you seeing someone’ rather than ‘do you have a boyfriend/girlfriend?’ or words such as ‘partner’ and ‘other half’ can show people that you are open and accepting, it allows LGB people, should they wish, to feel comfortable speaking about their sexuality and partners and avoid awkward explanations and discussion.